logo

 os.makedirs(DATADIR, exist_ok=True)

-Explore Data#
+Explore data#

 To search for data, visit the CDS website: https://cds.climate.copernicus.eu.
 Here you can search for ERA5 data using the search bar.
 The data we need for this tutorial is the ERA5 monthly averaged data on single levels from 1940 to present.
 ERA5 is the 5th version of the ECMWF Reanalysis dataset.
 Reanalysis uses a state of the art forecast model and data assimilation system to create a consistent “map without gaps” of observed and modelled climate variables over the past decades.